 Please consider the protection of children, pets as well as yourself.

 Mole cubes are sharp, spring-loaded fast and very powerful.
 These traps follow the manufacturer’s directions and warnings.
 And most importantly keep them from the hands of a child and educate your children so they don’t get injured.
-Pest Control Melbourne FL can help with your pest needs.
+Wildlife Removal can help with your pest needs.